ericwoud/buildR64arch/README.md

 cd buildR64arch
 ```

-Set `SD_ERASE_SIZE_MB` in config.sh if using a cardreader with naming /dev/sdX.
+Set `SD_ERASE_SIZE_MB` in build.sh if using a cardreader with naming /dev/sdX.
 Only from a cardreader with naming /dev/mmcblkX
 it is possible to read the erase size.
 Using this kind of reader the script will automatically read the erase size.
-4MB is ok for most cards if you do not know the erase size.
+The default value of 4MB is ok for most cards if you do not know the erase size.
 Later you can read it when the sd-card is inserted in a running bpir64/3.

 Now format your SD card with: